-Care is planned, coordinated and provided by a multidisciplinary team.
-Nursing care is based on scientific principles where patient's social, psychological and rehabilitative needs are met.
+- Skilled Nursing Facility – Care is planned, coordinated and provided by a multidisciplinary team.
+Nursing care is based on scientific principles where patient’s social, psychological, and rehabilitative needs are met.

-Physical Therapy, Occupational Therapy, Recreation Therapy, and Speech Therapy all offer comprehensive evaluation and treatment for pediatric through geriatric populations.
-Please contact Outpatient Therapy for more information.
+- Outpatient Therapy – Physical Therapy, Occupational Therapy, Recreation Therapy, and Speech Therapy all offer comprehensive evaluation and treatment for pediatric through geriatric populations.

-Sponsored by Augusta Health's Recreation Therapy Department, the Stroke Club is a support group that meets monthly for those who have suffered a stroke, their family, care partners, and friends.
+- Shenandoah Valley Stroke Club – Sponsored by Augusta Health’s Recreation Therapy Department, the Stroke Club is a support group that meets monthly for those who have suffered a stroke, their family, care partners, and friends.
 They come together to experience a variety of outings and meetings.
-Contact Shelly Payne at (540) 332-4047 for more information.
+Contact Emily Kwolek at 540-332-4052, or email@example.com.

 - Woodrow Wilson Rehabilitation Center (WWRC) – Individuals with disabilities who meet the criteria for vocational training are often referred to Woodrow Wilson Rehabilitation Center.